outaagunga/documentation/blog_guide.md

 Prompt:

-> “Expand on this section, keeping the tone [Your Desired Tone, e.g., friendly and expert]: [First H2 Heading from Outline, e.g., ‘1.
-Start Small: The Kitchen Audit’].”
+> “Expand on this section, keeping the tone [Your Desired Tone, e.g., friendly and expert]: [First H2 Heading as given in the Outline] using my outline
+> - [H3 heading as given on the outline]
+> - [H3 heading as given on the outline]
+> - [H3 heading as given on the outline] "

 📝 *My first section is:* _______________________________________